bootstrap-vue/bootstrap-vue/docs/reference/router-links/README.md

 ## Common router link props

 In the following sections, we are using the `<b-link>` component to render router links.
-You could use any other component that support link generation such as `<b-button>`, `<b-breadcrumb>`, `<b-list-item>`, `<b-nav-item>`, `<b-dropdown-item>`, etc.  Note that not all props are available on all components.
-Refer to ther respective component documentation for details.
+You could use any other component that support link generation such as [`<b-button>`](/docs/components/button), `<b-breadcrumb>`, `<b-list-item>`, `<b-nav-item>`, `<b-dropdown-item>`, etc.  Note that not all props are available on all components.
+Refer to the respective component documentation for details.

 ### Props